 Below is the error message prompted.
 Windows Server 2019 failed because of the Kernel driver that is missing.
 For a very similar VMware error, see this guide "VMware Status code 0xc000014c, the boot configuration data for your PC is missing or contains errors".

-When you click on details, more information about the error message will be displayed. as you can see the virtual machine has terminated unexpectedly during startup with exit code 1 (1×0).
+Furthermore, When you click on details, more information about the error message will be displayed.
+As you can see the virtual machine has terminated unexpectedly during startup with exit code 1 (1×0).